The Dark Side of the Moon: The Wizard of Oz

-In the 1990s, it was discovered that playing The Dark Side of the Moon alongside the 1939 film The Wizard of Oz produced moments of apparent synchronicity, and it was suggested that this might have been intentional.
-Such moments include Dorothy beginning to jog at the lyric "no one told you when to run" during "Time", balancing on a fence, tightrope-style, during the line "balanced on the biggest wave" in "Breathe",Reising 2005 and putting her ear to the Tin Man's chest as the album's closing heartbeats are heard; Clare Torry's vocals on "The Great Gig in the Sky" swelling dramatically as a storm hits the farm; and "Money" beginning as a door opens to reveal Munchkinland in colour.

-Members of Pink Floyd and Parsons denied any connection, with Parsons calling it "a complete load of eyewash ...
+In the 1990s, it was discovered that playing The Dark Side of the Moon alongside the 1939 film The Wizard of Oz produced moments of apparent synchronicity, and it was suggested that this was intentional.
+Such moments include Dorothy beginning to jog at the lyric "no one told you when to run" during "Time", balancing on a fence, tightrope-style, during the line "balanced on the biggest wave" in "Breathe",Reising 2005 and putting her ear to the Tin Man's chest as the album's closing heartbeats are heard.
+Parsons and members of Pink Floyd denied any connection, with Parsons calling it "a complete load of eyewash ...
 If you play any record with the sound turned down on the TV, you will find things that work."

+The Dark Side of the Moon Redux

+For the 50th anniversary of The Dark Side of the Moon, Waters recorded a new version, The Dark Side of the Moon Redux, released in October 2023.
+It was recorded with no other members of Pink Floyd, and features spoken word sections and more downbeat arrangements, with no guitar solos.
+Waters said he wanted to "bring out the heart and soul of the album musically and spiritually".
+He also said it is intended to be taken from the perspective of an older man, as "not enough people recognised what it's about, what it was I was saying then".